w3kp/tiktok-downloader/README.md

 If you don't already have it installed you also need to install [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 Ubuntu users should note that Ubuntu 22.04 LTS has an old version of yt-dlp in its package repositories, which may cause the download process to fail.
 Check the link above to update to the latest version.

+## Usage

+Depending on your operating system, launching the script may differ, but in general there three ways:
+- macOS: remove the `.sh` file extension, now you can simply double-click to launch
+- Ubuntu: right click and choose "Run as a Program" (there are tutorials to make double-click work as well)
+- any OS: open a Terminal window, navigate to the script directory and enter `./tiktok-downloader.sh`

 ## Acknowledgements